bzareva/star-wars-universe-0.1/README.md

 Adds a new planet.<br/>

 - **_create_jedi [planet_name] [jedi_name] [jedi_rank] [jedi_age] [saber_color] [jedi_strength]:_**<br/>
-The function to display a message whether the addition was successful or not (there is a Jedi with such a name on this or that planet, or not there is a planet with such a name).<br/>
+The function brings out a message whether the addition was successful or not (there is a Jedi with such a name on this or that planet, or not there is a planet with such a name).<br/>

 - **_removeJedi [jedi_name] [planet_name]:_**<br/>
-The function to display a message whether the removal was successful or not (the Jedi did not inhabits this planet).<br/>
+The function brings out a message whether the removal was successful or not (the Jedi did not inhabits this planet).<br/>

 - **_promote_jedi [jedi_name] [multiplier]:_**<br/>
 Raises the given Jedi by one rank up in ladder and increases its strength by the formula